 - 2. (to subsection (A)): ACUS has recommended that agencies establish an administrative review regime that limits the scope of agency review of decisions of Adjudicators in routine cases but authorizes agencies, on their own authority or upon request of a party, to review significant questions of policy, fact, procedure, or discretion fully as if the agency were making an initial decision.
 See Admin.
 Conf. of the U.S., Recommendation 68-6, Delegation of Final Decisional Authority Subject to Discretionary Review by the Agency, 38 Fed.
 Reg.
 19,783 (July 23, 1973).
 Some statutes accord parties an automatic right of review by the agency.
-In such circumstances, agencies must modify this rule to provide for automatic review.
-See, e.g., 29 C.F.R. §§ 102.45, 102.46 (National Labor Relations Board). - 3. (to subsection (E)): In the interest of encouraging prompt appellate review of an adjudicator's decision, this rule provides that petitions for discretionary review that are not granted within a period of time are deemed denied.
+In such circumstances, agencies must modify this rule to provide for automatic appeal.
+See, e.g., NLRB [29 C.F.R. §§ 102.45 & 102.46]. - 3. (to subsection (E)): In the interest of encouraging prompt appellate review of an adjudicator's decision, this rule provides that petitions for discretionary review that are not granted within a period of time are deemed denied.
 Alternatively, agencies may elect in their regulations to stay an initial decision automatically any time a petition for discretionary review is filed until such time as the agency has disposed of the petition.
 N.B.
 "Effectiveness" of a decision is not necessarily the same as "finality."
-See Comment 1, Rule 440 (Final Decision). - 4. (to subsection (G)): The APA allows agencies to require an adversely affected party to ask a "superior agency authority" to review a subordinate agency decision before going to court, provided that subordinate decision is "inoperative," i.e., not final, while the party is seeking review by the superior agency authority.
-5 U.S.C. §§ 557(b), 704.
+See Comment 1, MAR 440 (Final Decision). - 4. (to subsection (G)): The APA allows agencies to require an adversely affected party to ask a "superior agency authority" to review a subordinate agency decision before going to court, provided that subordinate decision is "inoperative," i.e., not final, while the party is seeking review by the superior agency authority.
+5 U.S.C. §§ 557(b) and 704.
 In Darby v.
 Cisneros, 509 U.S. 137 (1993), the Supreme Court held that, when agency regulations simply authorize-but do not require-a party to seek administrative review, a party does not fail to exhaust required administrative remedies by foregoing the option of seeking administrative review.
-Rule 410(G) explicitly provides that, unless the agency provides otherwise, the filing of a petition for review is an administrative prerequisite to filing a petition for judicial review.
+MAR 410(G) explicitly provides that the filing of a petition for review is an administrative prerequisite to filing a petition for judicial review.
 This approach retains ultimate decisional responsibility with the agency and avoids judicial review of issues on which the agency has not had an opportunity to rule.
 In some cases, an agency may wish to provide that exhaustion of administrative remedies is not a prerequisite to judicial review.
 In addition, there may be situations where an agency for policy or management reasons may choose to allow the Adjudicator's decision to become operative pending administrative review by a superior administrative authority.
 In these latter cases, the Adjudicator's decision is immediately judicially reviewable.

-Rule 411.
+MAR 411.
 Record Before the Agency

-[The Agency] must decide each matter on the basis of the whole administrative record.
+- (A) [The Agency] shall decide each matter on the basis of the record. - (B) The record shall consist of all items made part of the record below.

-Rule 412.
+MAR 412.
 Additional Evidence

 - (A) Upon its own motion or the motion of any party, [the Agency] may allow the submission of additional evidence. - (B) A party may file a motion for leave to adduce additional evidence before the issuance of a decision by [the Agency].
-The motion must show with particularity that such additional evidence is material and that there were reasonable grounds for failure to adduce such evidence previously. - (C) [The Agency] may, as appropriate, accept or hear additional evidence, or remand or refer the proceedings to the Adjudicator for the taking of additional evidence.
+The motion shall show with particularity that such additional evidence is material and that there were reasonable grounds for failure to adduce such evidence previously. - (C) [The Agency] may, as appropriate, accept or hear additional evidence, or remand or refer the proceedings to the Adjudicator for the taking of additional evidence.